zuplo/docs/docs/articles/monetization-subscription.md

 ---
 title: Monetization Subscriptions
-sidebar_label: Monetization Subscriptions
+sidebar_label: Subscriptions
 ---

 :::warning

 The monetization feature is currently in beta and is subject to change.
+There may be bugs and issues that are not yet resolved.
+Use with caution and please report any issues to support.

 :::